 The Dangers of Asbestos in Construction

 Construction labor is a difficult, physically challenging job.
-It is also considered one of the most dangerous careers for more than just the obvious reasons.
-When it comes to the risks that construction workers face, one danger most people do not think about is asbestos exposure.
+It is also considered one of the most dangerous careers.
+One danger most people don't think about is asbestos exposure.

 Asbestos use was at its height in the mid-1970s.
 A record-high 803,000 tons of asbestos were used by the United States in 1973.
 Unfortunately, asbestos came under scrutiny around this time for the number of health issues it could cause.